 Article 3.
 Therapy program

 The Therapy program offered by CDTC is not intended as a medical treatment for curing illness and/or other medical disorders.
 CDTC cannot guarantee any results of the Therapy program.
-Known results from the past or from other Patients do not offer a guarantee for achieving the desired results with Patient.
+Known results from the past or from other participants do not offer a guarantee for achieving the desired results with Participant.

 Article 4.
 Duty of Principal to provide information

 Due to the fact that the CDTC Programs include interacting with our dolphins in open (sea)water lagoons and other activities in open (sea)water, these programs are not suitable for everyone.